SAMGARTNER/np2/readme.txt

 Credits to YUI!!!
-It compiles and runs in macOS 15+ and ARM64.
-I added a few improvements to protect the aspect ratio when resizing the window, mouse syncing, initial folder when opening roms, hid the invisible files.
+It compiles and runs in macOS 15+ and Apple Silicon.
+I added a few improvements to protect the aspect ratio when resizing the window, mouse syncing, initial folder when opening files, hid invisible files.
 I just couldn't take the retroArch UI in macOS.

 // ---- 定義